HumanCapitalAnalysis/research-module/iterations/bonn_ws_2019/README.md

 ## Manuscript

 Please submit your manuscript to Liudmila on January 18th.
-The manuscript cannot exceed 18 pages which includes tables, figures, references, and the appendix.
+The document cannot exceed 18 pages, which includes tables, figures, references, and appendix.
 There is no need to provide the data or computer programs.

-Please see [here](https://github.com/HumanCapitalAnalysis/general-resources) for some book recommendations that can help you improving the quality of your manuscript and also assist you in the preparation of the presentation.
+We post some book recommendations that can help to improve the quality of your manuscript and also assist you in the preparation of the presentation [here](https://github.com/HumanCapitalAnalysis/general-resources).

 ## Guest Lectures